Three Oregon Coast Hotspots Crammed with Intricate Fun

 More popular destinations like Cape Perpetua (soaring some 800 feet high) and the ruckus Devil's Churn below it are jaw-dropping and much busier, but it's well worth the exploration even if you're looking for a beach less traveled.

-Seal Rock State Wayside.
-Between Waldport and Newport sits the tiny town of Seal Rock, the sprawling recreational site called Seal Rock State Wayside – and its array of structures sometimes referred to as Seal Rocks.
+Seal Rock State Recreational Site.
+Between Waldport and Newport sits the tiny town of Seal Rock, the sprawling recreational site called Seal Rock State Recreational Site – and its array of structures sometimes referred to as Seal Rocks.

 Seal Rock is still Seal Rock by any other name, Shakespeare would've said, and all that really matters are the stunning sights.
 And they are copious.